lsk567/LOL/Language Reference Manual.md

 println(calculate_area(10.0, PI));
 ```

-The function calculate_area now becomes pure, since given the same inputs, it returns the same output.
+The function calculate_area now becomes pure, since it only relies on the parameters passed into the function.
+You can also observe that this function always returns the same output, given the same inputs.
+Therefore, the function is referentially transparent.

-### First-Class Functions
+### First-Class, Higher-Order, and Partial Functions

 First class function is an essential element of functional programming.
 The idea of functions as first-class entities is that functions are also treated as values and used as data.
 Functions as first-class entities can:
 1. refer to it from constants and variables